Finite Localities II

 .2in

 {\bf Section 1: Fusion systems} .1in

-We begin this section by providing a brief summary of some of the terminology, and some of the basic results, pertaining to general fusion systems.
-Some of the definitions are non-standard, but turn out to be equivalent to the standard definitions in the case of the fusion system of a proper locality.
+We begin this section by providing a brief summary of some of the terminology and some of the basic results pertaining to general fusion systems.
+Some of the definitions to be given here will be non-standard, but will turn out to be equivalent to the standard definitions in the case of the fusion system of a proper locality.

 \definition {Definition 1.1} Let $S$ be a finite $p$-group.
 A {\it fusion system} $\ca F$ on $S$ is a category, whose set of objects is the set of subgroups of $S$, and whose morphisms satisfy the following conditions (in which $P$ and $Q$ are subgroups of $S$). \roster